autocrypt/autocrypt/doc/level1.rst

 The MUA MAY protect the secret key (and other sensitive data it has access to) with a password, but it SHOULD NOT require the user to enter the password each time they send or receive a mail.
-Since all encrypted outgoing messages MUST be signed, it could happen that the user has to enter the password for both reading and sending mail.
+Since Autocrypt-enabled MUAs :ref:`sign all encrypted outgoing messages<mail-encryption>`, it could happen that the user has to enter the password for both reading and sending mail.
 This introduces too much friction to become part of a routine daily workflow.

 Note that password protection of the secret key carries with it a risk that the user might forget their password, which might result in